 To receive your Certificate, you need to have:

-– Started your Bronze, Silver or Gold DofE on or after 1 June 2018.
+– Started your Bronze, Silver or Gold DofE before 31 July 2021.

-– Competed your Skills, Volunteering and Physical sections (but not your expedition) and had them signed off by your Leader by 31 December 2020.
+– Competed your Skills, Volunteering and Physical sections (but not your expedition) and had them signed off by your Leader.

 At Gold, you’ll receive the certificate if you’ve completed your Skills, Volunteering and Physical sections – it doesn’t matter if you have yet to complete your residential, expedition or both.

 Once you’ve completed your three sections and had them signed off by your Leader on eDofE, you don’t need to do anything else.
 We’ll email your personalised Certificate to you, using the name and email address on your eDofE profile (so use eDofE or the DofE app to make sure they’re up to date).

 What if I want to do my expedition and achieve my DofE Award later on?

 If you’ve received your Certificate of Achievement, you can still go on to do your expedition and/or residential and achieve your Award.